Skip to main content

 Non-Hodgkin Lymphoma Stages

-After someone is diagnosed with Non-Hodgkin Lymphoma, doctors will try to figure out if it has spread, and if so, how far.
+After someone is diagnosed with non-Hodgkin lymphoma (NHL), doctors will try to figure out if it has spread, and if so, how far.
 This process is called staging.
-The stage of a cancer describes how much cancer is in the body.
-It helps determine how serious the cancer is and how best to treat it. .
+The stage describes how much cancer is in the body.
+It helps determine how serious the lymphoma is and how best to treat it.

 Tests used to gather information for staging can include: